-3.5 Default and customized authentication pages
+1.2.5 Internal and customized voucher and authentication pages (templates)

 By default, your device uses pre-installed templates for the login page and all other authentication pages that your user sees before, during and after a Public Spot session.
 However, you do have the option of adapting the individual web pages to your requirements and changing the design.
 You need basic HTML knowledge of DIV containers and cascading style sheets (CSS), in order to effectively change the structure and layout of the individual pages.